-CAC develop new program in Puerto Rican Music
+CAC develops new program in Puerto Rican Music

 The island of Puerto Rico is well known for its tropical beaches, its lush green rainforest, historical old San Juan with its cobblestone streets and a rich and varied gastronomy.
 All of those attributes make this island a favorite destination for thousands of tourists that visit us each year to relax, sunbathe, explore and party!
 But besides all of that, the one thing that represents Puerto Rico more than anything is its music.
 A rich and vast tradition of popular, folkloric, and even classical music has developed a great number of artists that had become our cultural ambassadors worldwide.
 Names like Ricky Martin, Tito Puente, Marc Anthony, and JLo are known around the globe.
 Others are less known, but of great importance like jazz legend Juan Tizol (composer of Caravan and Perdido) or the first official pianist for the Boston Symphony Orchestra, Jesús María Sanromá (being the soloist for the first recording of Gershwin’s Rhapsody in Blue).
 All of them Puerto Ricans…